Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

 Our results can also be expected to have significant repercussions on transport properties where visons and/or spinons contribute (e.g., thermal transport~\cite{Tokiwa2018}).
-The largest effect will likely be from the vison density (and thence their flux), which is reduced by a factor $1-\pi \rho_s \langle \xi^2 \rangle$ due to the spinon patches, and correspondingly acquires a modified temperature dependence.
+The largest effect will likely be from the vison density (and thence their flux), which is reduced by a factor $1-\pi \rho_\text{s} \langle \xi^2 \rangle$ due to the spinon patches, and correspondingly acquires a modified temperature dependence.
 On the other hand, we have already discussed how the spinon motion is expected to be slow, either via tunnelling from one patch to another area of the system that happens to be sufficiently vison-depleted, or via patch drift.
-This behaviour is in stark contrast with the regime in which the visons are sparse or absent and spinons can propagate freely throughout the system.
+This behaviour is in stark contrast with the regime in which the visons are sparse or absent and spinons can propagate freely throughout the system.\\

-\textit{Conclusions.}---We studied the implications of nontrivial mutual statistics and fractionalisation on excitation densities and their correlations in toric-code-inspired $\mathbb{Z}_2$ quantum spin liquids at finite temperature.
+\textsf{\textbf{Discussion.}}\\ We studied the implications of nontrivial mutual statistics and fractionalisation on excitation densities and their correlations in toric-code-inspired $\mathbb{Z}_2$ quantum spin liquids at finite temperature.
 We considered a temperature regime of particular experimental interest in which the low-energy visons are populated thermally, while the energetically costly spinons hop coherently.
-The balance of spinon kinetic energy and vison configurational entropy leads to the emergence of vison-depleted patches in which the spinons remain localised, similar in spirit to the Nagaoka effect.
+The balance of spinon kinetic energy and vison configurational entropy leads to the emergence of vison-depleted patches in which the spinons remain localised.
+Similarly to the way in which ferromagnetic order is favoured by the kinetic energy of a single hole in the Nagaoka effect, here the kinetic energy of a spinon favours vison-free regions in the system.
 The size of the patches is determined by temperature, with a typical radius that scales as $T^{-1/4}$.